redsolution/django-simple-feedback/README.rst

 ``subject`` attribute appears in email subject.

-Than, you need to put feedback forms in your settings.py:
+Then you need to put feedback forms in your settings.py:

 ``FEEDBACK_FORMS`` - dictionary object, describes feedback forms on your site.
 Every key-value pair stands for feedback form object.
 For example: ::